bb-imaging/technical-assessment/director-of-engineering/readme.md

 - Returns study metadata, X number frames and related annotations for the particular study

 #### Requirements for `Front-end`
 Displays the frame (jpeg), study metadata and frame annotations.
 Allows for updating an annotation.
-Allows for selecting a frame.
+Allows for selecting a frame for display.
 (our team is using Angular, your choice on framework or none)